R0bl0x10501050/Making-Discord-Bots/docs/Tutorial/login.md

 We're almost done with our bot!
 However, we need to make the bot actually log in.

 !!! info "How To Get Your Bot Token"
     To make our bot log in, we need a **token**.
 To get our bot token we first need to head over to the [Discord Developer page](https://discord.com/developers/applications).
 Once we're there, we need to create a new application.
-Then, headover to the "Bot" tab on the left and create a bot.
+Then, go to the "Bot" tab on the left and create a bot.
 Once we've created a bot, the center of the "Bot" page should have a "Copy" button.
 Click that, and you have your token!

 Once we have our token, add a "run" function and include the token as the parameter.